Pig Island 2014

 ● All Inclusive Tickets ● FREE Manhattan Ferry Rides Via NY Water Taxi & Ikea ●

 ONE TICKET GETS YOU EVERYTHING!
 ALL THE FOOD/WINE/BEER/CIDER AND FUN YOU CAN HANDLE!
 Everyone’s a VIP at Pig Island!
-The event is BYOBlanket (lots of places to spread out, so bring your picnic blanket).
+The event is BYOBlanket (lots of places to spread out, so bring your picnic blanket, and based on last year? plenty of sunscreen!).

-Food Karma Projects is happy to announce the fourth annual Pig Island!
-Showcasing the best of New York State local farmers, chefs, brewers and vintners all dedicated to bringing home the bacon, Pig Island will be coming to Red Hook, the home of our exclusive beer provider, Sixpoint Craft Ales!
+Showcasing the best of New York State local farmers, chefs, brewers and vintners all dedicated to bringing home the bacon, Pig Island will take place in Red Hook, the home of our exclusive beer provider, Sixpoint Craft Ales!

-• The best chefs (25+) from all five boroughs going hog wild with locally-, pigs from Flying Pigs Farm, Møsfund Mangalitsa, and Bobolink Dairy & Bakehouse, among others (the famous “Pig Pickup” will take place on Wednesday, September 4th at Union Square Greenmarket);
+• The best chefs (25+) from all five boroughs going hog wild with locally-raised pigs from Flying Pigs Farm, with other farms TBD;

 • Great local craft beer by Sixpoint, providing exclusive custom beers;